 Include the entire sample in this reduction and homogenization process.

 Place sample material into a U.S. No. 30 mesh sieve over a discard bucket.
 Empty the contents of the sample into the sieve slowly, making sure not to lose any of the sample material.
-The formalin or non-formalin based fixative should go through the sieve and collect in the bucket.
+The formalin or non-formalin-based fixative should go through the sieve and collect in the bucket.
 Once the sample is finished draining, pour the waste formalin or fixative into the proper container.
-Follow proper safety protocols (personal protective equipment, ventilation and handling) when handling samples preserved with formalin or non-formalin based fixatives.
+Follow proper safety protocols (personal protective equipment, ventilation and handling) when handling samples preserved with formalin or non-formalin-based fixatives.

 Gently rinse the sample material with tap water.
 Pull out large twigs, leaves, plants, etc., and place into a gridded pan.
 Wash fine debris (silt, mud) through the (U.S. No. 30 mesh) sieve.
 Repeat steps 3.3 and 3.4 until the entire sample from all the jugs has been processed.
 Visually inspect large debris (leaves, plants, twigs) held in the pan for animals before discarding.
 This inspection is best accomplished by observing it with a lighted magnifier.
 Randomly place found organisms into the gridded pan with the rest of the unpicked sample.